codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

 A Promotion Flow is a structured sequence of actions that automates the promotion of changes in products through various environments until deployment.
 It ensures that code changes are automatically, systematically, and consistently moved, from development to production environments, enhancing the reliability and efficiency of deployments.

+Promotion Flows streamline the process of moving code changes through different stages, such as testing, staging, and production.
+They automate repetitive tasks, reducing manual efforts, ensuring uniformity across deployments.
+By defining specific criteria for promotion, they help maintain the integrity of the software and reduce the likelihood of introducing bugs into production.
 Our Flow Builder visually guides you through creating any type of Promotion Flow.
 See [Create a Promotion Flow](#create-a-promotion-flow).
 As with other entities, you can toggle between YAML and chart modes while in the Flow Builder.